Tech experts criticize Google Android's privacy and insist consumers pay for data | ExBulletin

 Google uses this information to show you targeted ads.
 For example, if an Android user rides a bicycle frequently, that user may receive advertisements for bicycle equipment.

-This data collection is anonymous, but computer software experts have pointed out that after a large amount of information has been collected over time, the data is no longer anonymous.
-In other words, a person’s daily life ultimately excludes all individuals except himself.
+Although this data collection is anonymous, computer software experts have collected a large amount of information over time and the data is no longer anonymous, eventually excluding all individuals except themselves in their daily work.
+Note that it will be done.

 iPhone may quickly detect depression, autism, cognitive decline: Report